 We report on a fiscal-year basis and end our quarters on the Sunday closest to the end of the applicable calendar quarter, except in a 53-week fiscal year, in which case the additional week falls into the fourth quarter of that fiscal year.
-Both fiscal year 2011 and 2010 consist of 52 weeks.
-The first quarter of fiscal 2012 ended on April 1, 2012 and the first quarter of fiscal 2011 ended on April 3, 2011.
+Both fiscal year 2012 and 2011 consist of 52 weeks.
+The second quarter of fiscal 2012 ended on July 1, 2012 and the second quarter of fiscal 2011 ended on July 3, 2011.

-2012 Outlook
+Outlook

 During fiscal 2011 we saw a decline in overall demand for solar systems primarily in Europe as a result of the decline in European government incentives.
 The resulting supply environment drove down average selling prices across all product and service lines.
-Such pricing pressures are expected to generally continue throughout fiscal 2012.
+Such pricing pressures have continued and are expected to generally continue throughout fiscal 2012.